Frankston South: Schools

 Frankston High School, which is located on the Frankston/Frankston South border of Towerhill Road, is one of the most reputable state government schools in Victoria with an excellent academic record attained through a range of extension programs.
 Admittance to the school is determined by residing within its catchment area, of which Frankston South is a part of.
 Real estate agents market residential properties as being near the school more often than any other, except Balwyn High School, in the Melbourne inner-eastern suburb of Balwyn North.
 Research from the Real Estate Institute of Victoria (REIV) also identified that properties in the catchment area of the school sell for 16.9% more than others in each suburb, compared with 4% more in Balwyn North.

 Shopping

 Frankston South has no major shopping areas due to its proximity to the Frankston CBD.
 However, small neighbourhood shopping strips exist on Norman Avenue, Foot Street and Overport Road.
 The south of the suburb is served by the shopping village in neighbouring Mount Eliza.
-Frankston South has many famous people, like Jimmy Barnes and Dustin Martin.

 Infrastructure

 Health

 Due to its proximity to the Frankston CBD, there is no hospital in Frankston South.
-However, it is served by the relatively close Frankston Hospital and also Frankston Private Hospital.
+However, it is served by the relatively close Frankston Hospital.
 The area does support a number of health clinics and small surgeries.